 - Are there policies about publicity?

-- If my event is outdoors, how do I rent blankets for seating?
+- If my event is outdoors, how do I rent sheets for seating?

 - How do I make my event "green?"

-- Are there restrictions on bonfires on campus?
+- Are there restrictions for fire pits on campus?

 - What are the policies for inviting minors to campus?